jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

-# vi and editors and bash shell
+# vi and editors and bash shell and profiles
 ![Understanding the Technology and Philosophy of Unix/Linux](http://imgs.xkcd.com/comics/2038.png "Understanding the Technology and Philosophy of Unix/Linux")

 __Chapter 8 Objectives__